 Crisostomo's Tiagos Triumph, oysters topped with creamy spinach and bacon bits, is probably my favorite among the dishes served.
 The creamy spinach and bacon blended well with the slightly metallic taste of the oyster.

 Then there's the whole fried chicken dish named San Gabriel, which reminds me of Max's chicken.
 Crispy, savory skin and juicy, flavorful meat.
 Need I say more?

 Their San Lucas, is basically marinated tuna cheeks (they call it panga or jaw, but I beg to differ) that are grilled to perfection.
 It's good, but I've had a lot of tuna in my life and there's nothing too unique about this one.

 If you're looking for delicious laing dishes but you're not fond of the spicy taste, then you might as well have their Sinang con Laing.
 It's gabi leaves stewed in coconut milk.
 I would have loved it completely if it were a bit spicier, but despite lacking the spicy part of being a laing dish, it is actually yummy.
-Alex loved it so much he wanted me to cook that one for him.

 For dessert, we were served colorful flavored silvannas, churros on sticks with fondue, suman on sticks, and sesame banana spring rolls.
 I think the spring rolls need more sugar. :)

 I had the pandan-flavored one, which is really yummy, and a nice deviation from the usual chocolate or vanilla flavor.

 We had fun, and everything was yummy that our tummies were screaming already. :)